kumo/samdc/README.md

   - `reboot`: Restart the display
   - `wake`: Power on the display
   - `sleep`: Put the display to sleep
+  - `volume`: Get or set the volume
+  - `url`: Get or set the launcher url

 ## Installation